smkatash/42_webserv/README.md

                          https://https://github.com/smkatash/42_webserv

           		    Licensed under WTFPL (see LICENSE file)
-                   *NOTE: this is a 42 Project made by three student at 42Heilbronn*
+                   *NOTE: this is a 42 Project made by three students at 42 Heilbronn*

 ### Implementation of a server in C++